 My grandfather was always a large man, but he had grown more frail in recent years.
 His booming voice and larger-than-life personality still filled the room however, even when his physical frame did not.

 He began his speech loudly: “To all of you who love me and have been praying for me and bugging me to stop smoking – Congratulations!
 You won!”
 He was talking about his recent cancer diagnosis, which finally convinced him to kick his decades long cigarette habit.
 Both lung and bladder cancer – types commonly associated with smoking.
 At last, smokers are making the switch from traditional cigarettes to e-cigarettes.
+These options have been fantastic to help wean people off of the usual nicotine hit.
+Many smokers are trying other medical aids other than vapes and e-cigarettes, however; some are turning to medications outside of the usual nicotine gums and patches, such as wellbutrin xl, to help them kick the habit.

 Most of the adults in my family were regular smokers, myself included.
 I started smoking when I was in 6th grade – as did most of my friends.
 At the time it didn’t seem like a big deal and it was surprisingly easy for a pre-teen to purchase cigarettes.